Emotions, Sport And Performance

 • Through variations of Acceptance and Commitment Therapy, we can learn to manage our emotions in more helpful ways.

-• At Condor Performance the goal of our work when it comes to emotions is mainly to teach clients how to perform at the highest possible level whilst experiencing the full range of emotions.
-It is not about helping them feel better.
+• At Condor Performance the goal of our emotions work is mainly to teach clients how to perform at the highest possible level whilst experiencing the full range of emotions.
+It is not about helping them feel better or a certain way.

-• If you’d like more information about our sport and performance psychology services get in touch by completing the form on our Contact Us page.
+• If you’d like more information about our performance psychology services, complete the form on our Contact Us page.

 Please Make Me Feel Better!

-In our profession, we deal with emotions on a daily basis.
-Athletes and Performers often ask us how they can learn to feel better.
-Most of the time this is a desire to feel a certain way on competition day.
+In our profession, we deal with emotions every single day.
+Athletes and performers often ask us how they can learn to feel better.
+Most of the time, this is a desire to feel a certain way on competition day.
 A day that is often riddled with a whirlwind of emotions from excitement to anxiety and everything in between.
-The work we do around emotions often begins with a deep dive into reality.
+Our work around emotions often begins with a deep dive into reality.

 We’re probably never going to feel great on these highly meaningful days.
 And we will certainly never feel great before and during all competitive situations.
-As fellow psychologist Peter Clarke mentions in this Podcast interview “we have this thing in our mind of I gotta feel perfect, calm and confident and THEN I’ll perform well.
-Mate, if that’s the case you’re going to perform well a very, very small portion of the time.”
+As fellow psychologist Peter Clarke mentions in this Podcast interview, “We have this thing in our mind of I gotta feel perfect, calm and confident and THEN I’ll perform well.
+Mate, if that’s the case, you’re going to perform well for a very small portion of the time.”

-Our first job as Psychologists is to help our clients let go of the idea of wanting to control the way they feel.
+Our first job as Psychologists is to help our clients let go of the idea of wanting to control how they feel.
 Emotions aren’t something we have a huge amount of influence over.
-Athletes and performers often come to us wanting to learn how to get rid of the “negative” emotions and replace them with positive ones.
+Athletes and performers often come to us to learn how to eliminate the “negative” emotions and replace them with positive ones.

 Emotions And Performance

-During the initial Kick Start Session with new clients, we often hear stories of struggles when it comes to feelings on game day.
-Performers often describe the many ways in which they try to control these uncomfortable emotions.
+During the initial Kick Start Session with new clients, we often hear stories of emotional struggles on game day.
+Performers often describe the many ways in which they try to control these uncomfortable feelings.
 We get remarkable insight into how much impact feelings seem to have on their performance.
-To understand how to manage emotions, we first need to understand exactly what they are.
+To understand how to manage emotions, we must first understand exactly what they are.

 Why Do We Feel Things?

-It is important for athletes and performers to understand why humans experience emotions.
+Athletes and performers need to understand why humans experience emotions.
 In short, they play a very important role in our survival.
-There are countless examples of this but the classic is the very natural human feeling of fear.
-Being afraid of snakes for example is jolly useful.
-This fear acts as a major deterrent to going anywhere near anything that vaguely resembles a snake.
-Despite the fact that most snakes are nonvenomous we typically leave them alone mostly thanks to fear.
+There are countless examples, but the classic is the natural human feeling of fear.
+Being afraid of snakes, for example, is jolly useful.
+This fear is a major deterrent to going anywhere near anything resembling a snake.
+Even though most snakes are nonvenomous, we typically leave them alone, mostly thanks to fear.

-The Amygdala (the emotional centre of the brain) produces emotions mainly to warn us or reward us.
+The Amygdala (the brain’s emotional centre) produces emotions mainly to warn or reward us.
 The well-known fight or flight response is basically about our internal warning system.
-It’s hugely beneficial in survival situations but not so much in performance scenarios.
+It’s hugely beneficial in survival situations but not so much in most performance scenarios.

 Survival vs Performance

-So what we know about emotions is that within a survival framework they’re really good at keeping us alive.
+So, what we know about emotions is that within a survival framework, they’re great at keeping us alive.
 However, emotions in the performance domain have a habit of getting in the way of us doing the things we already know how to do well.
-Our job as psychologists is to challenge the consensus that emotions have a direct impact on our performance.
-That is, to challenge the idea if I feel “bad” (i.e. nervous, anxious, doubtful) on game-day, I’ll inevitably perform “poorly”.
-One of the first questions I will often ask a new client is this one.
+Our job as psychologists is to challenge the consensus that emotions directly impact our performance.
+That is, to challenge the idea if I feel “bad” (i.e. nervous, anxious, doubtful) on game day, I’ll inevitably perform “poorly”.
+One of the first questions we will often ask a new client is this one.

 The Reality Of Emotions in Sport

-Little do most people know that it is actually the power we attribute to emotions that makes them so problematic.
+Little do most people know that the power we attribute to emotions makes them so problematic.
 We assume greats like Roger Federer are all calm before and during matches.
 The fact is that even the best athletes in the world feel the full range of emotions we experience before an important event.
-Sometimes we forget that they are actually humans with a pumping amygdala just like the one you and I have.
+Sometimes, we forget they are humans with a pumping amygdala like you and I.

-What has made them so good in their performance domain is their ability to welcome and embrace these emotions and perform at a high level with them present.
+Their ability to welcome and embrace these emotions and perform at a high level with them present has made them so good in their performance domain.
 The ability to do this is a skill that can be developed by anyone.
-And just like learning the right technique the earlier this becomes a habit the better.
+And just like learning the right [biomechanical] technique, the earlier this becomes a habit, the better.

 Acceptance and Commitment Therapy

-The main therapeutic framework we work within at Condor Performance is known as Acceptance and Commitment Therapy or ACT (pronounced “act”) for short.
-This approach suggests that trying to get rid of unwanted emotions actually creates a lot of psychological distress.
-In fact this psychological distress is often worse than the original feeling.
+The main coaching framework we work within at Condor Performance is known as Acceptance and Commitment Therapy or ACT (pronounced “act”) for short.
+This approach suggests that trying to get rid of unwanted emotions creates a lot of psychological distress.
+This psychological distress is almost always worse than the original feeling.

-This often has a maladaptive impact on our behaviour (or in this case, a negative impact on our performance).
-This is basically because we are trying to fight something we don’t have a lot of influence over.
+This often has a maladaptive impact on our behaviour (or, in this case, a negative impact on our performance).
+This is because we are trying to fight something we don’t have a lot of influence over.
+Attention is then taken away from basic muscle memory.
+Suddenly, a 4-foot put isn’t as easy as it was on the practice green earlier that day.

 Through the mindful nature of ACT, we can learn to reduce the impact of emotions.
 How?
-By building awareness and actually making room for them and learning to let these feelings come and go without a struggle.
+By building awareness, making room for them, and learning to let these feelings come and go without a struggle.

 Acceptance

 ACT is an umbrella term for a range of mindfulness-based skills, with acceptance being one of the most useful and important.
-Through the skill of acceptance, our goal for athletes and performers is to help them open up to the uncomfortable feelings they experience as part of the human condition, before accepting their presence and allowing them to be there, rather than trying to avoid them.
+Through the skill of acceptance, our goal for athletes and performers is to help them open up to the uncomfortable feelings they experience as part of the human condition before accepting their presence and allowing them to be there rather than trying to avoid them.
 The idea behind acceptance is that if we learn to make room for emotions in our lives (without trying to fight them off), their power is ultimately diminished.
-ACT assumes that it is the struggle with and fighting off of these emotions that give them their power over our actions.
+ACT assumes that the struggle with and fighting off these emotions gives them their power over our actions.

 The “Noticing Self”

-There is a part of us that feels, and then there is a part of us that notices that we feel a certain way.
-It is important for performers to learn to notice their emotions as they arise and build more awareness of them – why?
+There is a part of us that feels, and then there is a part that notices that we feel a certain way.
+Performers need to learn to notice their emotions as they arise and build more awareness of them – why?
 Because our default response to uncomfortable feelings is to turn away from them – try to suppress, avoid or escape them, or distract ourselves from them.
-This is catastrophic when it comes to the motor skills required in most sports.
-It quite literally stopped you from doing what you are naturally very good at (e.g. kicking a soccer ball etc).
+This is problematic regarding the motor skills required in most sports.
+It stops you from doing what you are naturally very good at (e.g. kicking a soccer ball, etc).

-Without acknowledging the presence of uncomfortable emotions we can actually invalidate our own experiences.
-When our most inner and private emotional experiences feel invalid, we’re then at risk of falling victim to that unhelpful emotion default response (suppress, avoid, escape, distract).
+Without acknowledging the presence of uncomfortable emotions, we can invalidate our own experiences.
+When our most inner and private emotional experiences feel invalid, we risk falling victim to that unhelpful emotion default response (suppress, avoid, escape, distract).
 Following this, our default cognitive response is often “I shouldn’t feel this way” or “I should be able to handle this better”.

-But at the end of the day, there is a choice to be made.
+But at the end of the day, a choice must be made.
 The athlete or performer can choose to:

-1. Feel these uncomfortable emotions and not commit to their actions, or
+1. Feel uncomfortable emotions and choose not to commit to their actions or

-2. Feel these uncomfortable emotions and commit to their actions.
+2. Feel these uncomfortable emotions and commit to their actions despite them.

-Through mental toughness training our goal is to empower individuals to choose the latter.
+Through mental toughness training, we aim to empower individuals to choose the latter.
 With the help of skills such as acceptance, noticing and validation, the decision to commit becomes much easier.

 Learning to Embrace Emotion

-At Condor Performance, our goal is to guide athletes and performers towards a more healthy relationship with emotions.
-Because think about how boring would life be without them!
-The only reason we know happiness is because we’ve experienced sadness, so it is important as part of the human condition that we choose to welcome all emotions, pleasant and unpleasant.
-In the performance domain, we often view emotion in a negative light, but rather than looking at it as a sign of weakness we can choose to see it as a sign that we’re living.
+We know happiness only because we’ve experienced sadness, so it is important as part of the human condition that we choose to welcome all emotions, pleasant and unpleasant.
+In the performance domain, we often view emotion negatively, but rather than looking at it as a sign of weakness, we can see it as a sign that we’re living.
 If you need help in doing this, then get in touch.

 Author: Madalyn Incognito